Watch: Florida man kayaks in living room as Hurricane Helene floods Tampa home

 A Florida man turned to an unexpected survival tactic during Hurricane Helene as he paddled around his flooded living room in a kayak.
 Matt Heller, a Tampa resident, captured the moment in a now-viral video showing him navigating the floodwaters inside his home as a historic storm surge inundated the area.

-Kayaking through the living room
+Kayaking through a living room

 Heller had prepared the kayak as part of an “escape plan” in case the storm intensified.
 However, he never expected to need it inside his own house.
 Speaking to CNN, Heller explained, “The kayak was my escape plan in case stuff got too hairy, we could get out.
 I didn’t think I was gonna need it in my living room.”